“A room without books is like a body without a soul.” – Marcus Tullius Cicero

 Mind over Machine (Hubert L. und Stuart E. Dreyfus; ISBN-10: 0743205510)

 What is an expert?
 Can the term “expert” be effectively defined at all?
 How does one become an expert?
 If we knew the answer, then experts might become easily interchangeable.
-Experts could be described by a set of rules, the rules could be fed into a computer and the computer would become a cheap replacement for expensive human experts.
+A set of rules could describe experts; the rules could be fed into a computer, which would replace expensive human experts cheaply.

-Written in the eighties, when artificial intelligence (AI) was a popular hype, the book offers the conclusion that a computer will probably never replace a human expert.
-Marketed under the misleading term “expert systems”, complex computer systems fail to perform trivial tasks ordinary people handle every day with ease.
-Even today, computer science still struggles with the task of designing artificial experts.
-Despite the ability of modern computers to beat nearly all human chess masters or to more-or-less reliable recognize human faces and number plates, we are still light years away from emulating a human being.
+Written in the eighties, when artificial intelligence (AI) was a popular hype, the book concludes that a computer will probably never replace a human expert.
+Marketed under the misleading term “expert systems,” complex computer systems fail to perform trivial tasks ordinary people handle every day with ease.
+Even today, computer science still struggles with designing artificial experts.
+Despite the ability of modern computers to beat nearly all human chess masters or to more-or-less reliably recognize human faces and number plates, we are still light years away from emulating a human being.

-However, the book offers much more than just a realistic assessment of the AI fiasco.
+However, the book offers much more than a realistic assessment of the AI fiasco.
 The reader will find many exciting social experiments and their explanations.
-The authors also comprehensively describe their famous, five-stage skill model, from “novice” to “expert” explaining the role of “intuition” in the human learning process.
-Many concepts presented in this book can be found in various today’s trendy publications.
-More than worth reading.
+The authors also comprehensively describe their famous five-stage skill model, from “novice” to “expert,” explaining the role of “intuition” in the human learning process.
+Many concepts in this book can be found in various trendy publications.
+It’s more than worth reading.

-A must-have classic for all software designers.
+It is a must-have classic for all software designers.
 Anyone who works with object-oriented technology must read it.
-It contains practically proven solutions to common design problems arising in the everyday life of a software designer.
-The authors offer comprehensive and useful examples for each design pattern.
+It contains practically proven solutions to common design problems arising in software designers’ everyday lives.
+The authors offer comprehensive and valuable examples for each design pattern.

-Design patterns are a basic vocabulary that facilitates communication, reduces the number of unnecessary debates, and thus saves time and money.
+Design patterns are a basic vocabulary that facilitates communication, reduces unnecessary debates, and thus saves time and money.
 There is no way around this masterpiece.

 The Deadline: A Novel About Project Management (Tom DeMarco; ISBN-10: 0932633390)

-The Deadline – This is the absolute classic in the area of IT project management.
-This novel (!) from the famous management guru Tom DeMarco is a fictional journey through a giant project management laboratory in which multiple project teams pursue different management approaches with the same goal: the successful development of a new software system.
+The Deadline is an absolute classic in IT project management.
+This novel (!) by the famous management guru Tom DeMarco is a fictional journey through a giant project management laboratory.
+Multiple project teams pursue different management approaches with the same goal: successfully developing a new software system.
 The author offers what is impossible in the real world: a comparison of concurring organizational approaches.

-Even if it occasionally becomes obvious that Tom DeMarco is, by heart, a manager and not a professional fiction writer, the book is fun to read and contains many useful insights on the art of IT project management.
-The Deadline – a cult book and a highly recommended reading for all aspiring project managers.
+Even if it occasionally becomes evident that Tom DeMarco is, by heart, a manager and not a professional fiction writer, the book is fun to read and contains many valuable insights into the art of IT project management.
+The Deadline – is a cult book and a highly recommended reading for all aspiring project managers.

 Predictably Irrational: The Hidden Forces that Shape Our Decisions (Dan Ariely; ISBN: 0007256531)

-Daniel Ariely, economist, and MIT professor offers interesting answers to these questions.
-The book is entertaining and very interesting for readers who work in the marketing and sales professions.
+Daniel Ariely, an economist and MIT professor, offers exciting answers to these questions.
+The book is entertaining and fascinating for readers in the marketing and sales professions and anyone intrigued by the hidden forces that influence human decision-making.

 The Wisdom of Crowds (James Surowiecki, ISBN 978-0385721707)